OpenStack Ansible with OpenVSwitch

 - neutron_openvswitch_agent

-Step 5: Configure the Target Host Network Bridges
+Step 5: Configure Target Host Network Bridges

 network: